melxx001/melxx001.github.io/_drafts/learning-es6.md

 #### Arrays

-`find` is a function for finding an element in an array.
+`find()` looks for an element in an array.
 It will return the first element it finds.

 > At the time of this writing, only Firefox has support for this.
 So if you're testing this example in jsbin, try it in Firefox.